County Court judgment

 In England and Wales, County Court judgments (CCJs) are legal decisions handed down by the County Court.
 Judgments for monetary sums are entered on the statutory Register of Judgments, Orders and Fines, which is checked by credit reference agencies to assess the credit-worthiness of individuals.

-An alleged debtor is sent postal notification of an impending County Court case, and has fourteen days to respond, by paying the money, admitting owing a smaller sum, denying owing it, or going to a court hearing.
+An alleged debtor is sent postal notification of an impending County Court case, and has fourteen days to respond, by paying the money, admitting owing a smaller sum, or by defending the claim.
 If there is no response judgement will be granted against the debtor.

 If the debtor does not make payment in response to a CCJ, the creditor may apply for a charging order, which would secure the debt on a property.
-Creditors can also apply for an attachment of earnings which would oblige the debtor's employer to deduct monies from their salary and send them to the court.
+Creditors can also apply for an attachment of earnings order which would oblige the debtor's employer to deduct monies from their salary and send them to the court.
 A third-party debt order would oblige a third party who holds money belonging to the debtor (for example a bank) to pay the debt.
 It is also possible to have the court appoint a County Court bailiff to collect the debt.

 Impact on credit reference agency information

 Once a CCJ has been entered, if not paid in full within thirty days it is kept on record for six years by the register and credit reference agencies (CRAs); there is no way to expunge the record of a correctly granted CCJ, although later payment will be recorded.
 The record is removed after six years.

-The Office of Fair Trading warned about credit repair companies that offer, for a fee, quick-fix schemes purported to remove a file from the CCJ register.
-Only regulated solicitors are permitted to conduct litigation and therefore the only ones able to provide the CCJ removal service.

 In some cases a CCJ is made against someone who did not receive the notification of the court case, often due to it being sent to an incorrect or former address, and is not aware of the judgement; this may lead to unexpected refusal of credit.
 Checking of the Register or CRA records will find such cases.

 The records can be checked by anybody on payment of a small fee.
 When a person applies for credit or finance, potential creditors normally check CRA records, refusing applicants considered to have a bad credit history; a CCJ on record makes it much more difficult to obtain finance through the normal channels.
 Some lenders will lend to people with CCJs against them, but usually on unfavourable terms, e.g. through a very expensive payday loan.